 The Embassy, Consulate General or Consulate will review your application and make a decision on whether or not to grant you a visa.
 To this end, it will check whether your application meets the legal requirements.
 Depending on the purpose of your trip, it can take up to three months to check your application.
 The Embassy, Consulate General or Consulate will contact you as soon as it has made a decision on your application.
 We hope you will understand that we do not offer appliation status tracking and are not able to answer any questions on the status of your application during this processing period.
-After that, enquiries are only answered if they are made by the applicant, his/her legal representative or another person authorised in writing by the applicant.
+After that, enquiries are only answered if they are made by email by the applicant, his/her legal representative or another person authorised in writing by the applicant.
 The Embassy cannot answer enquiries made over the phone.

 Blocked bank accounts for student visas

 You can prove in the visa application procedure that you have sufficient financial means, for example in order to demonstrate that you are able to meet your living costs, with a blocked bank account.
 You can choose yourself where to set up your blocked account.
 Providers who currently offer blocked accounts throughout Germany can be found at the Website of the Foreign Office.

 Have a good trip!
 Information for visa holders